kmorel/kmorel.github.io/content/posts/chicken-or-egg.md

 title: "The Chicken or the Egg?"
 date: 2013-12-03
 tags: [ philosophy ]
+summary: "Answering the age old question of which came first."
 ---

 Which came first, the chicken or the egg?
 As philosophical questions go,